Mikejo5000/vsts-docs-pr/docs/extend/publish/publicize.md

 You can apply to be a Marketplace Certified publisher from the manage page in Marketplace.
-* Login into http://marketplace.visualstudio.com/manage/publishers with the account with which you publish and manage VSTS listings in Marketplace
+* Log in to http://marketplace.visualstudio.com/manage/publishers with the account with which you publish and manage VSTS listings in Marketplace
 * Select the publisher and visit its **Certification** tab.
 Note: you needs to have at least 1 public VSTS/TFS extension for the tab to appear.
 If you meet the criteria, if will present you with an option to apply for certification
 * After applying, our Marketplace team will respond within 5-10 business days